lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation-extending/index.md

 ## Why extendable flows make sense for injecting validation

-In Corda, organisations interact with each other through the use of shared code.
-Meaning that each and every organisation executes the exact same code.
-The false assumption this model makes, is that all businesses have identical processes.
-Large majorities might be the same (there is a lot of duplication in this world), but the chance of them being exact copies is minuscule.
+In Corda, organisations interact with each other through shared code, this means that each and every organisation executes the exact same code.
+The false assumption this model makes is that all businesses have identical processes.
+Many might be the same (there is a lot of duplication in this world), but the chance of them being exact copies is minuscule.
 To be honest, I would go as far as saying it's impossible.
 Somewhere in the process, there will be a difference.

 CorDapps need to be able to reflect this.
 Corda does its best to amalgamate processes amongst organisations.
 But, there is an appreciation that local customisation is necessary before companies can truly make the switch to distributed applications.